asantos2000/RWMMSim/README.md

 > Code updated for run on Mac OS X 10.11.4 and Contiki 3.0

 ## Roadmap
-* Change the Contiki's mobility app to read Bonnmotion mobility scenarios files natively
+* Change the Contiki's mobility app to read Bonnmotion mobility scenarios files natively.

 ## Notes
 Script generate-mobility.py depend on python NumPy module.
 To install it on Mac, try